HOAIAN2/js-simple-cache/README.md

 console.log(user) // {userID:1, username: 'HOAI AN'}
 ```

-* If you using typescript and you cache object create by a class, you can use `as` like this.
+* If you using typescript and you cache object create by a class, you can casting like by using `as` like this.

 ```ts
 const order = cache.get(110230) as Order // Order is your class